abdelaziz-mahdy/automated_attendance/README.md

   This mode automatically discovers available Camera Providers on your network.
 It polls these providers to get the latest image frames, processes them to detect faces, and then displays recognized faces and attendance logs.

 **Alternate Option:**
-If you prefer not to run the full interface on your device, you can instead run a lightweight Python server as your image provider.
-This Python server exposes the same `/get_image` HTTP endpoint to serve camera images without the full application interface.
+If you prefer a simpler setup, you can run a dedicated Python server as your Camera Provider.
+This server exposes the same `/get_image` HTTP endpoint to serve camera images without the full application interface.

 All communication between devices is done over your local network via simple HTTP requests.

+---

 ## How It Works (Simplified)

 1. **Camera Provider Mode:**
-   - **Capture & Process:** The app accesses your camera, captures frames, and (if needed) processes them to a JPEG image.
+   - **Capture & Process:** The app accesses your camera, captures frames, and (if needed) processes them into JPEG images.
    - **Broadcast:** It then “announces” itself on the network so that other devices can find it.
    - **Serve Frames:** When a Data Center sends an HTTP request (to `/get_image`), your device sends back the latest image frame.